Wiebren-3/esx_pharmacistjob/.github/ISSUE_TEMPLATE/-feature--.md

 ---
 name: "[FEATURE]:"
-about: Suggestion/enhanced version
+about: Suggest an idea for this project
-title: "[BUG]: "
+title: "[FEATURE]:"
 labels: ''
 assignees: ''